Mark Levine (New York politician): Manhattan Borough President

 Levine announced his candidacy for Manhattan borough president in January 2020.
 Levine was endorsed by Representatives Adriano Espaillat and Nydia Velázquez, among other elected officials, labor unions, and advocacy groups.
 He won the Democratic primary defeating New York State Senator Brad Hoylman by 7%, and defeated Republican Lou Puliafito in the November 2021 general election.

 Levine took office on January 1, 2022.

 Levine is a member of the Vote Blue Coalition, a progressive group and federal PAC created to support Democrats in New York, New Jersey, and Pennsylvania through voter outreach and mobilization efforts.

-2025 New York City Comptroller Campaign
+New York City Comptroller

-Following incumbent New York City Comptroller Brad Lander's decision to run the 2025 New York City Democratic mayoral primary, Levine opened a campaign account to run for Comptroller.
+Following incumbent New York City Comptroller Brad Lander's decision to run the 2025 New York City Democratic mayoral primary, Levine opened a campaign account to run for comptroller.
 Politico declared him the winner of the Democratic primary on June 24, 2025.

+Levine won the general election on November 4, 2025, and was sworn in as the 52nd New York City Comptroller on January 1, 2026.
+His office has committed to putting more than $4 billion of New York City's public pension funds towards the financing of affordable housing.
+It has also found that the New York City Department of Education failed to seek Medicaid reimbursement for at least $431 million of mandated special education services for public school students with disabilities over a span of roughly two years from mid-2023 to mid-2025, which combined with previous estimates made by the comptrollers' office under previous comptrollers would imply that at least $1.2 billion had not been recouped by the Department of Education since 2011.
+New York City Public Schools Chief Financial Officer Seritta Scott disputed the assessment, however, claiming that at least $232 million of the claimed $431 million figure was in fact ineligible for Medicaid reimbursement.